streamaserver/streamaDocs/content/config/settings.md

 # Upload Directory
 This setting provides the application with your desired upload-path for all files.
 The default so far has been /data/streama.
 Remember: if you change this path, copy all the files (that were previously added) into the new directory.
-**Always use an absolute path,** relative paths can get created in temp folders, not the directory of the `streama.war`.
+**Always use an absolute path,** relative paths can get created in temp folders, not the directory of the `streama.jar`.